foundations-fall-2016/session5/readme.md

 ## Homework

-1. Create a small screen version of the page using media queries and a new breakpoint for smaller screens (540px).
-Pay attention to the header in portrait mode.
-Try re-implementing the basil image as a branding element.
+1. Use the Toggle Device tool in Chrome dev tools to view the page on an iPhone 5.
+Edit the CSS to make the nav bar fit without effecting the wide screen view.
+2. Using the techniques in [Session3's ReadMe](https://github.com/front-end-foundations/session3) add a close button and overlay to the Beta info button.

 ## Reading

 * [SASS for Web Designers](https://abookapart.com/products/sass-for-web-designers) - finish reading

-## Node Package Manager
+## Node Package Manager Review

 [Node](https://nodejs.org/en/)